 I will not lie.
-This hazelnut–cocoa spread—homemade Nutella—like many other foods, requires more work to make than pulling something off a store shelf and tossing it into your shopping cart.
+This hazelnut–cocoa spread—homemade Nutella—like many other homemade foods, requires more work to make than pulling something off a store shelf and tossing it into your shopping cart.
 But once you taste homemade, you can never go back.
 Don’t say I didn’t warn you.

 Not only does the homemade version taste better, it contains high-quality ingredients.
 Sugar is the first ingredient in Nutella.
 Palm oil, the second.
 Nutella also contains vanillin, an artificial flavor.
 At least you can rest assured that vanillin rarely comes from the anal glands of beavers these days, to the relief of vegans.
 Well, okay, to the relief of everyone.

 Living the sheltered life that I do, I didn’t realize that Nutella contains palm oil.
 That’s in there?
 If you want to learn more about why palm oil has earned a deservedly horrible reputation, read this long article, “How the world got hooked on palm oil” from The Guardian.

 Ferrero, the company that manufactures Nutella, posts its corporate social responsibility report online, which I imagine explains how it continues to address the palm oil problem in its supply chain.
 I don’t know because I speak only English and a bit of French.
 I could spend my precious time running the Italian-language document through ho-hum Google Translate and then read the resulting garbled English or I could spend my time making something that tastes much better than Nutella—sans (I did say a bit of French) plastic jar and large plastic lid to boot.

 No one should have to work this hard to find out what corporations put into their food-like substances.
 Fortunately, you have a much easier strategy to avoid eating palm oil:

 Food with labels usually contains dubious ingredients you would not stock in your pantry.
 Whole foods have no labels listing ingredients because they are ingredients.